andygreen-1/HMDA_Data_Race_Ethnicity/index.md

 **Andy Green**
 **12/21/2020**

-*I completed this analysis as part of my final project for course PPOL 563: Data Visualization for Data Science.
+*I completed this analysis as part of my final project for course PPOL 563: Data Visualization for Data Science, at Georgetown University in Fall 2020.
 The code, raw data, and Tableau workbooks used to produce the visualizations on this page can all be found in the repository at the "View on GitHub" link above.*

 <br>